krishnapriyasri2004/krishnapriyasri2004/README.md

 - Check out my work at: [https://krishnapriyas24.netlify.app/](https://krishnapriyas24.netlify.app/)

 ## Collaboration and Communication
 🤝 I enjoy working in collaborative environments and also thrive when independently solving challenges.
-I’m a clear communicator and capable of translating data insights into compelling narratives.
+I'm a clear communicator and capable of translating data insights into compelling narratives.

 ## Continuous Learning
 📚 I am committed to lifelong learning in the fields of data science and analytics.
 I enjoy discovering new tools, technologies, and techniques to enhance my knowledge.